earthai-tech/hwm/doc/source/index.rst

   installation issues.

 - **examples**:
-  The `examples` subpackage includes a collection of scripts designed to demonstrate the HW model’s application across multiple domains. :ref:`Examples <examples>` cover tasks such as network intrusion detection, time series forecasting, and industrial system monitoring, showcasing how the HW model can be used
+  The :ref:`examples <examples>` subpackage includes a collection of scripts designed to demonstrate the HW model’s application across multiple domains. :ref:`Examples <examples>` cover tasks such as network intrusion detection, time series forecasting, and industrial system monitoring, showcasing how the HW model can be used